pelias/documentation/structured-geocoding.md

 # Structured geocoding

-With [structured geocoding](https://search.mapzen.com/v1/search/structured), you can search for the individual parts of a location.
+With structured geocoding, you can search for the individual parts of a location.
+Structured geocoding is an option on the [`search` endpoint](search), where a query takes the form of `https://search.mapzen.com/v1/search/structured`.

 For example, you want to find `30 West 26th Street, New York, NY`.
 With the geocoding parameter for `\search`, you can only enter the entire location as one string, such as `text=30 West 26th Street, New York, NY`.
 However, with `\search\structured`, you can specify that this location is composed of a street address, a locality, and a region.